- HOSHINOYA Tokyo

 The master of the swordsmanship school “Hokushin Ittoryu” Geki Kenkai, which used to have a dojo in Kanda, Edo, is the supervisor of this original program, combining the movement of swordsmanship and deep breathing.
 First, participants will learn the basic movements of swordsmanship such as how to hold a wooden sword and how to move their legs, and then, the practice will begin.
 Participants can move the muscles of the whole body whilst relieving the stiffness caused by daily tension and stress by practicing movements such as “Makko-giri” (cutting straight), in which the wooden sword is swung down from the top to the bottom, “Do-giri” (cutting of the torso) where the wooden sword is held parallel and moved from left to right, and “Kesa-giri” (cutting diagonally, where “kesa” refers to the angle of a monk’s clothing) is when the wooden sword is held up to the upper right and swung down to the lower left, all of these movements in accordance with deep breathing while being conscious of the area below the navel.

 2)A superb view of Tokyo in the clear morning air

 The area of Otemachi, where there used to be mansions of feudal lords, is now an office district lined with high-rise buildings.
-This activity will be held at a heliport on the roof of a high-rise building 160 meters above ground near HOSHINOYA Tokyo, with no buildings or fences obstructing the view.
+This activity will be held on the roof of a high-rise building 160 meters above ground near HOSHINOYA Tokyo, with no buildings or fences obstructing the view.
 In the distance, Akihabara, Shinjuku, and Ikebukuro can be seen as well as Tokyo Skytree and Tokyo Tower, which are the symbols of modern Tokyo.
 Participants can feel refreshed by practicing in the clear morning air with the views of Tokyo.